 The leather fold-over closure - with one-snap button - provides a simple closure and keeps your device secure.
 The rivets are lined to keep your Macbook from touching anything but soft, thick felt.

 There are integrated storage compartments to store documents, earplugs, and your other stuff.
-Plus, there’s a leather brand tag inside the sleeve to double as an integrated card pocket.

 Apple Leather Sleeve for 13in MacBook Pro

 It fits snug (tight, even) and is lined with a microfibre interior to keep your beloved MacBook Pro safe from scratches - though this lining is only on one side.
 The bottom also has raised guards like the protective feet and plugs under your MacBook (that is, those four round black buttons underneath the computer that prevent the base from sitting flush against a surface).

 The case is expensive, which is why were disappointed to find it doesn't allow charging when it's on the MacBook.
 You can still access the headphone port, but the USB-C port remains concealed.
 This is good to prevent dust and debris from getting in, but not very convenient otherwise.

 Not all laptop sleeves are created equal, and the Incase Icon is one of the good 'uns.
 It "incorporates advanced Tensaerlite technology," so you know it means business - which essentially means it's really good at absorbing impacts and protecting your laptop from damage.